Messaging and Communication Jobs

 Create an Incident |

 Defines the data used to create an incident, including title, severity, and associated metadata.
-Copy
+The following example defines the incident parameters in JSON format: Copy

 |